sbinet/fubsy/doc/guide/example-c.rst

 Here is a naive build script for that simple C project above::

-    # the WRONG WAY to build a C program; in reality, you should
+    # the NAIVE WAY to build a C program; in reality, you should
     # use the 'c' plugin!
     main {
+        CC = "/usr/bin/gcc"
         headers = <*.h>
         source = <*.c>

         # rebuild mytool when any source or header file changes
         "mytool": headers + source {
-            "cc -o $TARGET $source"
+            "$CC -o $TARGET $source"
         }
     }